 Her builder grade MDF cabinets that had the plastic coated melamine on them were pealing and swelling and just not cutting it anymore.

 As a matter of fact, the cabinets weren’t her only bother: the floors, the layout, the lighting, the countertops….you get it.
 EVERYTHING was just not cutting it.
+I asked her to look at this web-site and get help from the professionals.

 I met with her one day to get an idea of what she was wanting to do and a budget and off we went!
 Okay, so that’s a little over-simplified, but you get the idea.